WPManageNinja/wpsocialninja-docs/guide/social-reviews/template-layouts-social-reviews-wp-social-ninja.md

 ## **Template Layouts**

-Let’s check how you can change your **Social Reviews Template Layouts** in just&nbsp;a few clicks.
+Let's check how you can change your **Social Reviews Template Layouts** in just a few clicks.

 ### **Source**

 ![Select a Platform/Select all Platforms](/guide/public/images/social-reviews/template-layouts-social-reviews-wp-social-ninja/Platforms.png)

-_Select a Platform/Select all Platforms
+_Select a Platform/Select all Platforms_
-_

 To change your **Template Layout,** click the Source button, and a drop-down menu will appear.
 You can Select a Platform, or you can select all the Platforms.